 In other words, if training is boring for your Aussky, he or she might start goofing off or trying to insist you both do something else more fun instead.

 Keep things lively by hiding treats in secret places instead of handing them right over to reward them, or surprising your pet during training to keep them on their toes.

 This mix is a breed of dog who just wants to do well by you and see you happy.
 Because of that, you might have to overplay your emotional responses a little bit when you’re happy with how your dog has behaved.

 Don’t be shy in totally overreacting your happiness or cheering and hugging your pet when they make a breakthrough.

-It’s really important these positive behaviours are reinforced in strong and memorable ways, so your dog knows he or she is getting it right.
+These positive behaviors must be reinforced in strong and memorable ways, so your dog knows he or she is getting it right.

 My Final Thoughts on the Australian Cattle Dog and Siberian Husky Mix

-The Australian Cattle Dog and Siberian Husky Mix is certainly an interesting dog even though it is still relatively unknown to most people.
+The Australian Cattle Dog and Siberian Husky Mix is certainly interesting even though it is still relatively unknown to most people.